 5 of the Best Website Designs According to the Internet In 2018

 Although website design is a lot more than simply making a good-looking website, there are times when you come across a site which just makes you stop and think.
 Most websites tend to just go for a functional design, sticking to the branding of the company for the colour scheme and images, but there are a few which push the boundaries and really stand out.

 Now, clearly, what makes a good website design is a matter of opinion and encompasses many factors, but we’ve compiled a list of a few that really caught our eye – and the eye of other web users.
 Every week we nominate beautiful, inspirational, incredible and perfectly practical websites for our Bright Design Site of The Week Award, with the runner-up winning our Commendation Badge.
 Follow our #SiteOfTheWeek hashtag to keep up to date with our recent picks, or submit your site for nomination!

 As a web design agency, we’re always looking to push the boundaries ourselves, so it’s good to keep up to date with the curious and creative things other professional web design agencies are putting out there on the net.
-That’s why we’ve compiled a few sites for now that have stuck our fancy, and will continue to add to this list.
+That’s why we’ve compiled a few sites for now that have struck our fancy, and will continue to add to this list.

 As for these sites, whether it’s the aesthetic, usability, or interactivity, these all struck us as being at the forefront of web design.
 Hopefully, they’ll give you some inspiration when designing your own website!

 What makes a good website design?

 Before we get into the list, let’s quickly go over some of the aspects and features that help make up a good website design.

 – The design clearly says who you are, what you do, and what visitors can do on your site.